 P-type: In the guts of people who consume mostly vegetables – for instance, vegetarians and vegans – the Prevotella bacteria often predominate.
 These bacteria utilise dietary fibres and other carbohydrates.
 In that process, they produce, among other things, folic acid and healthy short-chain fatty acids.

 Scientists believe that the ratio of certain strains of bacteria influences weight gain as well as fat loss.
 The results report of the Gut Flora Test will give you an indication of whether possible weight problems that you experience may be related to your gut flora.

 The ratio of Bacteroidetes to Firmicutes:

-A large proportion of intestinal microbiome belong to the two strains Bacteroidetes and Firmicutes.
-Some scientific studies point to the fact that people in whom the firmicutes is predominant are more likely to be overweight than those who had more bacteroidetes in their gut.
+A large proportion of intestinal microbiome belongs to the two strains Bacteroidetes and Firmicutes.
+Some scientific studies point to the fact that people in whom the Firmicutes are predominant are more likely to be overweight than those who had more Bacteroidetes in their gut.

 This is most likely due to the fact that Firmicutes bacteria can draw a larger amount of energy from foods – and this energy is then stored as fat cells.

 Studies show that people who have a ratio of more Prevotella bacteria than Bacteroides bacteria break down fat faster and tend to lose weight when they follow a high-fibre diet.

 Which bacteria are examined in the Gut Flora Test?

 The results report gives you results for all intestinal bacteria in your gut flora.